 Anyway, let’s get to the story, shall we?

-In 2012 a coworker2 asked me to take pictures at her wedding.
+In 2012 a coworker ((actually two, but only one of them is relevant today)) asked me to take pictures at her wedding.
 I’m not a professional photographer, and I usually make this clear to people, but I’ve occasionally been “hired” as a photographer for events like weddings, birthday parties, a baptism.
 Not for the official wedding photos, but to take pictures of the ceremony itself, the party shenanigans, that sort of stuff.

 The wedding took place on a Saturday, I was supposed to take pictures together with another hired gun at the ceremony and later at the party in another place.
 Overnight stay was included, so I packed things for the overnight stay, camera, batteries, memory cards, lenses, tripod and all the fun stuff.